rotki/rotki/docs/usage_guide.rst

 You can integrate many different exchanges with rotki.
 Currently supported exchanges are:
-Kraken, Poloniex, Bittrex, Bitmex, Bitfinex, Binance, Binance US, bitcoin.de, Coinbase, Coinbase Pro, Gemini, Iconomi, Bitstamp, KuCoin, FTX.
+Kraken, Poloniex, Bittrex, Bitmex, Bitfinex, Binance, Binance US, bitcoin.de, Coinbase, Coinbase Pro, Gemini, Iconomi, Bitstamp, KuCoin, FTX, FTX US, Independent Reserve.

 To do so you have to go to your exchange and create an API key (see the section :ref:`api-key-permissions`).